alvarogarcia7/blog_source/source/_posts/2015-02-07-open-discussion-on-code-reviews.markdown

 ## Benefits

-This is the main benefits we saw in it:
+These is the main benefits we saw in it:

   * Increased trust
   * Learning from others, other approaches